b0bh00d/Hg-Suite/README.md

 the command on each.

-When processing 'all', it sorts the source of the working copies to ensure that working copies linked to extneral sources are synchronized first, and then it processes those that depend on local repositories.
+When processing 'all', it sorts the source of the working copies to ensure that working copies linked to external sources are synchronized first, and then it processes those that depend on local repositories.
 This ensures that local working copies that depend on other working copies that get their updates from off site get the most current data.